djotaku/adventofcode/2021/Day_12/README.md

 [This one](https://www.reddit.com/r/adventofcode/comments/rehj2r/comment/hoabzvk/?utm_source=share&utm_medium=web2x&context=3) seemed to be very close to what I was already doing so I decided to adapt it to my solution.

+This worked for [part 1](https://github.com/djotaku/adventofcode/blob/c5b148c4c32aecfb91e188fde8010494a60020e4/2021/Day_12/Python/solution.py), but not part 2.
+I did notice that he only eliminated start from the dictionary, not end.
+Turns out that wasn't the issue, I just wasn't being perfect in keeping "start" out of the destinations in the dictionary.

 ## What I Learned

 ### Generic

 ### Python
+- Got practice at a couple DFS algorithms and used megathread to get more comfortable doing it recursively
 ### Ruby
+- TBD
 ### Perl
+- TBD
 ### Go (Golang)
+- TBD
 ### Haskell
+- TBD